Vitalii-uap/the-wild-oasis/README.md

 ## Features

-- Admin dashboard with sales and stay duration charts.
+- Admin dashboard with sales and stay duration charts
-- User registration and login via Supabase.
+- User registration and login via Supabase
-- Dark and light themes with local state persistence.
+- Dark and light themes with local state persistence
-- Reactive bookings table with deletion capability.
+- Reactive bookings table with deletion capability
-- Code-splitting for optimized loading.
+- Code-splitting for optimized loading
-- Error handling with reload support.
+- Error handling with reload support

 ## Technologies